Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/slashing-concept.md

 ---

 :::note
-Slashing is currently available on the Holesky testnet.
+Slashing is currently available on the [Sepolia testnet](https://www.blog.eigenlayer.xyz/the-future-of-eigenlayer-testing-new-and-improved-testnets-tooling-coming-soon/).
 The Slashing release implements [ELIP-002: Slashing via Unique Stake & Operator Sets](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md).
 :::

 Slashing is a type of penalty determined by an AVS as a deterrent for broken commitments by Operators.
 Broken commitments